rdgpcampos/DDSGCMC/README.md

 located in the ddsgcmc directory.
 Note that to run the NiCoCr example, first the NiCoCr.lammps.eam potential <br/>
 needs to be included in the ./ddsgcmc directory (See the README file in the same directory).<br/>

+These scripts were tested with the stable 12th of December of 2018 version of LAMMPS.
+Before using them, modify the path to<br/>
+the LAMMPS src files in source/Makefile (INC_PATH and LIB_PATH).
+It is also necessary to modify the same path in the run.sh scripts<br/>
+in /ddsgcmc/dd_sgcmc and /ddsgcmc/energy_sampling before running either of these calculations.

 Contact the authors for more information or comments regarding this method:<br/>

 rdgpcampos@tsme.me.es.osaka-u.ac.jp